 - make a decision based on the information you provide

-- contact your GP or consultant (with your permission) or arrange for a locally appointed doctor or specialist to examine you
+- contact your GP or consultant (with your permission) or arrange for a local doctor or specialist to examine you

 - ask you to take a driving assessment or eyesight test.

-Having a medical condition doesn’t always mean that your licence will be taken away from you.
+Having a medical condition doesn’t always mean that you will lose your licence.

-You should be able to continue driving if your condition doesn’t affect your ability to drive safely, although you may need some help to adjust or make adaptations to your car (add cross-link here).
+You should be able to continue driving if your condition doesn’t affect your ability to drive safely.
+Or else you may need some help to adjust or make adaptations to your car.

-You may be able to keep your licence or be issued with a new one, or you may be issued with a driving licence for 1, 2 or 3 years and then reviewed again in the future.
+Sometimes the DVLA will issue you with a driving licence for 1, 2 or 3 years and then review things again in the future.

-The DVLA can also issue you with a licence that indicates that special controls need to be fitted to your vehicle to help you to drive with your disability, or, if you’re not fit to drive, it can tell you to stop driving.
+The DVLA can also give you a licence that shows you need to fit special controls to your vehicle to help you to drive with your disability.
+Unfortunately, it can also tell you to stop driving, if you’re not fit to drive.